 The "Mobilization Without Oxidation" Problem

-Fatty acids released into your bloodstream need to be oxidized (burned for energy).
-Without activity — without a metabolic demand for fuel — those fatty acids simply re-esterify (re-form into triglycerides) and return to fat storage.
-AOD-9604 opens the door; activity is what burns what comes out.
+Fatty acids released into the bloodstream still have to be oxidized (burned for energy).
+Absent activity — absent a metabolic demand for fuel — those fatty acids re-esterify (re-form into triglycerides) and return to fat storage.
+AOD-9604 opens the door; oxidative demand is what burns what comes out.

-The Phase IIb Reality: What "Failed" Actually Means
+The Phase IIb Reality: What the Discontinuation Means

 The OPTIONS Trial

-Metabolic Pharmaceuticals conducted the largest study of AOD-9604 in 534 obese adults.
-After 24 weeks of treatment, the result was sobering: approximately 2% body weight reduction compared to placebo⁶ ⁷.
+Metabolic Pharmaceuticals ran the largest study of AOD-9604 in 534 obese adults.
+After 24 weeks of treatment, the endpoint came in at approximately 2% body weight reduction versus placebo⁶ ⁷.

 For context, modern GLP-1 agonists deliver: